Avaiga/taipy-doc/docs/manuals/studio/config/textedition.md

     A configuration element identifier that does not exist is referenced by this configuration element (Data Node, Task, Pipeline, or Scenario).
 - "Cannot find Python function: 'XXX'."
 (Error)<br/>
-    A function name that does not exist is used in this Task configuration element.<br/>
+    This Task configuration element uses a function name that does not exist.<br/>
     A Quick Fix can create that function for you.